Minos: Exploiting Cloud Performance Variation with Function-as-a-Service Instance Selection: Evaluation

 Before these runs, we measured the \ef{} using pre-testing with a short running script where 10 VUs run for one minute (waiting one second between requests).
 The \ef{} for the experiment is then set to the 60\textsuperscript{th} percentile of performance we measured (i.e., only the fastest 40\% of functions should pass the \ef{}), which is passed as parameter to the function by the VUs.

-For both the baseline and experiment conditions, we measure the time of the function execution, how long the downloading step took (download duration), and how long the linear regression took (analysis duration).
-Additionally, for the experiment condition, we measure the duration of the benchmark execution, whether it was successful, and how often the invocation has been re-tried (retry count).
+For both the baseline and experiment conditions, we measure the time of the function execution, the duration of the benchmark execution, whether it was successful, how often the invocation has been re-tried (retry count), how long the downloading step took (download duration), and how long the linear regression took (analysis duration).